Heegaard Floer homology and knots determined by their complements: Some knots determined by their complements

 This sequence shows that $H_1(Z_0)$ is generated by the images of the meridian and the longitude.
 This means that if we perform a surgery with a slope given by the generator of $H_1(Z_0)$, we get a homology sphere. \end{proof}

 The Brieskorn sphere $\Sigma(2,3,7)$ has perhaps the simplest Heegaard Floer homology a non-$L$-space can possibly have -- the rank of its reduced Floer homology is $1$.
 This makes it possible to show that `most' knots in $\Sigma(2,3,7)$ are determined by their complements.
-First part of the proof shows that a surgery from $\Sigma(2,3,7)$ to $\Sigma(2,3,7)$ must be integral.
-The thinking behind the proof is similar to that of Section \ref{sec:K-special}, but we get a better bound due to the fact that $1<2$.
+The first part of the proof shows that a surgery from $\Sigma(2,3,7)$ to $\Sigma(2,3,7)$ must be integral.
+The thinking behind the proof is similar to that of Section \ref{sec:K-special}, but we get a better bound due to the fact that $1<2$ and linear maps into 1-dimensional spaces are either trivial or surjective.

 \begin{theorem} Knots of genus larger than $1$ in the Brieskorn sphere $\Sigma(2,3,7)$ are determined by their complements.
 Moreover, if $K\subset \Sigma(2,3,7)$ is a counterexample to Conjecture \ref{conj-complement} then the surgery slope is integral, $\widehat{HFK}(\Sigma(2,3,7),K,1)$ has dimension $2$ and its generators lie in different $\ZZ_2$-gradings.